Cardio on Leg Day: Should you do it?

 But what is it about leg day that makes it more challenging than others?
 Let’s take a look at the two main reasons!

-Leg day uses large muscles, and big muscle groups!
+Leg muscles are big muscle groups!

 When we say leg day, it’s an all encompassing term for a big selection of muscles and a large muscle group.